 Life is too short to drink cheap coffee.
-That’s my philosophy — or was until the economy tanked, groceries prices skyrocketed, and my favorite coffee shops closed down.
-In an effort to satisfy both my caffeine craving and a newfound urge to save money at the grocery store, I set out to find the best cheap coffee for less than $8 that wasn’t Folgers or Maxwell House (two best-selling brands in the U.S.).
+That’s my philosophy — or was, until grocery prices skyrocketed, including coffee prices.
+In an effort to satisfy both my caffeine craving and a newfound urge to save money at the grocery store, I set out to find the best cheap coffee for less than $10 that wasn’t Folgers or Maxwell House (two best-selling brands in the U.S.).
 Would any of these basic brews satisfy the snob in me?
 Surprisingly, a couple did.
 Here are my favorite coffee ground picks, ranked from best to worst.

 Prices and availability are subject to change.